IowaDave/debounce_for_interrupts/README.md

 Such an event might trigger a second interrupt.
 The program design would need to take this possibility into account.

 RC networks are wonderfully flexible.
 For example, increasing the size of the capacitor would lengthen the time it takes for the voltage to decrease.
-It would increase the reliablity of the signal, at the cost of a slower response to the pushbutton.
+Lengthening the time would increase the reliablity of the signal, at the cost of a slower response to the pushbutton.
 Such details may be determined experimentally during the prototyping phase of a project.